-How much does an auctioneer bond cost in Massachusetts?
+How much does a $10,000 auctioneer bond cost in Massachusetts?

 |Bond Type||Bond Amount||Cost|